HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 ### Color Types

-Interestingly, developers are taking full advantage of the alpha-transparency argument when it comes to color types.
+Hex is the most popular way to describe color by far (with 93% usage), followed by RGB and then HSL.
+Interestingly, developers are taking full advantage of the alpha-transparency argument when it comes to these color types.
 HSLA and RGBA are far more popular than HSL and RGB, with almost double the usage!
 Even though the alpha-transparency was added later to the web spec, HSLA and RGBA are supported [as far back as IE9](https://caniuse.com/#feat=css3-colors), so you can go ahead and use them, too!

 Percentage of types used
 <bar chart of 02_06>